 An Indian literary polymath whose vast, intricate novel 'A Suitable Boy' captured the soul of a newly independent nation in breathtaking detail.

-Vikram Seth writes with the precision of a cartographer and the soul of a poet, crafting worlds of astonishing scale and intimacy.
-He announced his talent with 'The Golden Gate,' a novel written entirely in sonnet form, a daring technical feat.
-But it was 'A Suitable Boy,' a sprawling 1,349-page family saga set in post-partition India, that cemented his place in global letters.
-The book, a monumental act of cultural preservation and storytelling, immerses readers in the textures of Indian life—its politics, weddings, and whispered scandals.
-Seth's work, which also includes poetry, travel writing, and a children's book, refuses to be confined by genre or expectation.
-He moves with equal grace from the personal lyrics of his poetry to the epic scope of his prose, always with a wit and clarity that makes the complex profoundly accessible.
+Vikram Seth wrote 'The Golden Gate,' a novel in sonnet form.
+He followed with 'A Suitable Boy,' a 1,349-page family saga set in post-partition India.
+The book immerses readers in Indian life—its politics, weddings, and whispered scandals.
+Seth's work includes poetry, travel writing, and a children's book, refusing confinement by genre.
+He moves from the personal lyrics of his poetry to the epic scope of his prose with wit and clarity that makes the complex accessible.

 1946–1964